Tub gurnard: Description

-The tub gurnard has a large, bony, triangular shaped head which bears many ridges and spines but which does not have an occipital groove.
+The tub gurnard has a large, bony, triangular head which bears many ridges and spines but which does not have an occipital groove.
 There are two spiny lobes on the tip of the snout and the eyes are relatively small.
 The large mouth is set low on the head and the jaws and vomer are covered by densely set rows of teeth.
-There are two dorsal fins, the first contains 8 to 10 spines and the second 16 or 17 soft rays.
+There are two dorsal fins.
+The first contains 8 to 10 spines and the second 16 or 17 soft rays.
 The anal fin has between 14 and 16 soft rays.
 The cleithral spine is short and is located over the pectoral fin and extends just to the first quarter of the pectoral fin.
-The lower three rays of the pectoral fins have developed into separate, finger-like processes that are packed with sensory organs with which the gurnard seems to "walk" while detecting prey in the sediment.
-These tentacle-like feeler appendages are located under the head which have been adapted pelvic fins.
-There are no scales present on the breast and front section of the belly, the body has small, well embedded scales while the scales on the lateral line are small and tubular.
+The lower three rays of the pectoral fins have developed into separate, finger-like processes that are packed with sensory organs with which the gurnard appears to "walk" while detecting prey in the sediment.
+These tentacle-like feeler appendages are located under the head.
+There are no scales present on the breast and front section of the belly; the body has small, well-embedded scales, while the scales on the lateral line are small and tubular.
 The caudal fin is slightly emarginate.